Sunkware/notthatstuff/README.md

 ### Training stage

-proceeds independently for each speaker, from whom you need to obtain
+proceeds independently for each speaker (or not, see [From-scratch vs. Fine-tuning](#from-scratch-vs-fine-tuning) below), from whom you need to obtain

 * *text corpus*: many plain text (`.txt`) files in UTF-8 encoding, their total size being not less than 10 MB (the more **of good quality**, the better).
 Put them all into `SpeakerName/text_corpus/`.